petermcguire/sh-be-code-challenge/README.md

 If you want to run tests inside of Intellij, make sure to run the DB using `docker-compose start db`

+NOTE that `make run-tests` will use your system's Java version.
+I've found that OpenJDK 16 and 18 are compatible with these tests, and Java 8 is not.

 ## API Doc

 ### Get rates